SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/paper.md

 In terms of run time, closed and open reference OptiFit performed faster than OptiClust on whole datasets by 39.6% and 36.8%, respectively.
-Random access memory (RAM) usage was similar, with OptiFit requiring slightly more RAM in gigabytes than OptiFit.
+Random access memory (RAM) usage was similar, with OptiFit requiring slightly more RAM in gigabytes than OptiClust.
 Open and closed reference OptiFit required 1.8% and 1.2% more RAM than OptiClust, respectively (data not shown).
 The split dataset strategy also performed 6.7% faster than the database strategy in closed reference mode and 65.5% faster in